Find an MU Extension center in northwest Missouri

 Human Environmental Sciences Extension programs promote optimal well-being of individuals, families and communities, with special recognition for the needs of vulnerable populations.
 Family Financial Education Specialists make a positive difference in the financial well-being of Missourians.

-To learn more about the Family Financial Education Specialist position and to apply, go to University of Missouri Extension Career opportunities, Regional Family Financial Education Specialist, Andrew County, NW Region, Job Opening ID 15408.
+To learn more about the Family Financial Education Specialist position and to apply, go to Career opportunities with MU Extension, Regional Family Financial Education Specialist, Andrew County, NW Region, Job Opening ID 15408.

 An Equal Opportunity/Access/Affirmative Actions/Pro Disabled & Veteran Employer